plausible/website/_posts/2024-03-18-gdpr-compliant-web-analytics-without-consent-a-guide-by-a-data-protection-lawyer.md

  The article provides a practical guide to data protection-compliant web tracking without the need for consent or cookie banners and at the same time presents feasible approaches for legally compliant implementation.

 It illustrates how website operators can establish tracking methods that both achieve their business objectives and protect the privacy of their users.

+ This article originated from our own search for a privacy-friendly analytics tool at Simpliant, which led us to discover Plausible Analytics.
+Written independently, its purpose is to offer guidance on the use of web statistics tools in adherence to data protection regulations.

+Having selected Plausible for our law firm, which specializes in GDPR compliance, I composed this article to impart our findings and perspectives.
+Plausible consented to its publication.
+Neither Plausible paid us for this article, nor did we pay Plausible for featuring this content on their website.

 1. Ordered list
 {:toc}